A Brief History of Peace Corps and VSO Nigeria

 How does a North American-based nonprofit such as Friends of Nigeria (FON) keep in touch with development needs of an African nation so we can provide the “on the ground” assistance we’re passionate about?

-FON was founded primarily by U.S. Peace Corps Volunteers, but Peace Corps has been all but missing from Nigeria since not long after the Biafran War of 1967.
+FON was founded by Returned Peace Corps Volunteers Cathy Onyemelukwe, Nigeria 4, and Peter Hansen, Nigeria 27, but Peace Corps has been all but missing from Nigeria since not long after the Biafran War of 1967.
 Fortunately, grassroots development is alive and thriving in Nigeria thanks to VSO, a non-governmental agency based in Britain that receives some, but dwindling, government support.The rest of VSO’s funding is raised from the public, corporations — and organizations such as FON.
 Since 1958, VSO International, formerly known as Voluntary Service, has deployed well over 200,000 volunteers to more than 25 countries including Nigeria, often under conditions that have prompted other service organizations to suspend or withdraw operations.
 While volunteers in both Peace Corps and VSO 50 years ago were largely young people from the United States or Britain, VSO International volunteers are now of all ages and may come from countries such as Ireland, The Netherlands, Germany or, of course, the UK itself.
 Or they may, just as likely, come from emerging nations such as the Philippines, Kenya, Uganda or India.
 Known as lateral volunteerism, this flow of expertise among a variety of countries is helping to tear down the last potential stigmas of colonialism.
 VSO Volunteers are currently staffing schools, local agricultural and health organizations and more, returning home with new skills, new ideas, and new enthusiasm.
 Importantly, VSO and VSO Volunteers became a vehicle for FON to to provide continued financial support in a meaningful, purposeful and directed way.

 FON contributes to VSO in two ways.
 Since 2004, FON has donated money to the VSO Nigeria program.
 This support certainly fed the nostalgic yearnings of FON’s Returned Peace Corps Volunteer members, and also demonstrated that volunteerism was alive and well in Nigeria.
 VSO’s program allows FON to sponsor individual VSO volunteers, who provide regular feedback on their activities and lives in Nigeria.
 This gives FON eyes on the ground perspective that is invaluable for all our philanthropic activities.